 Developed by Dr. Alan Fruzzetti and Dr. Perry Hoffman, the program provides current information and research on BPD, teaches coping skills based on dialectical behavior therapy (DBT) and helps to develop a support network.

 Family Connections® is for parents, spouses, and other adult family members of someone with borderline personality disorder.
-To date, the program has been conducted in English.
-ON-BPD plans to offer the Family Connections® course in French in April to June 2016.

 The leaders are volunteers who have experienced life with a loved one with BPD and received NEA.BPD training on leading the program.